What to remember when building a customer view strategy

 1. Quality over quantity when it comes to data

 A recent whitepaper by Econsultancy (and distributed by Marketing Week) has suggested that data has to be at the core of any customer view strategy.
-According to the whitepaper’s survey of 2,250 marketers, this can include both internal data and second- and third-party data, with the quality of data far more important than the quantity.
+According to the whitepaper’s survey of 2,250 marketers, this can include both internal data and second- and third-party data.
+But, please remember the quality of data far more important than the quantity.

-Perhaps the most useful section of the whitepaper is its ‘actionable tips’ section, which suggests that starting with a strong data strategy will work wonders for your customer view.
+Perhaps the most useful section of the whitepaper is its ‘actionable tips’ section.
+It suggests that starting with a strong data strategy will work wonders for your customer view.
 It argues that:

 Yet the whitepaper also emphasises the need to remember that amassing the largest amount of data possible is not the end goal.
-High-quality data is the key, with the whitepaper arguing that ‘first-party data is a largely untapped resource for most organisations, so always start with that.’
+High-quality data is the key.
+Often, ‘first-party data is a largely untapped resource for most organisations, so always start with that.’
 It also adds ‘it’s important to look beyond basic analysis as true insight lies in the models you build on top of your data, be that internal or external, and the ability to adjust these models based on performance.’

 2. Keep your eye on loyalty

-One of the key benefits of adopting single customer view is that customers receive much more personalised, streamlined treatment from the brands they interact with.
-Yet according to Marketing Land one of the biggest mistakes that marketers make when adopting a customer view strategy is to lose sight of this longer-term goal in favour of short-term wins and low-hanging fruit.
+One of the key benefits of adopting single customer view is that customers receive much more personalised, streamlined treatment.
+They really connect with brands they interact with.
+Yet Marketing Land suggest that one of the biggest mistakes with a customer view strategy is to lose sight of this longer-term goal.
+Instead, they focus on short-term wins and low-hanging fruit.

-Marketing Land argues that while it is tempting to use promotions and incentives to boost take rates and customer acquisition, by tracking conversion over the year it is possible to see which initiatives transform new customers into loyal ones.
+Marketing Land wants to help businesses gain long lasting, repeat customers.
+It is tempting to use promotions and incentives to boost take rates and customer acquisition and celebrate the win.
+But, by tracking conversion over the year it is possible to see which initiatives transform new customers into loyal ones.
 It argues that:

 By ensuring that your customer view is dedicated to better mapping the long term customer journey, it is possible to reap the longer-term rewards of your efforts.